-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 “The president feels a lot — a great deal of the crime we’re seeing — is as a result of gun violence,” said Psaki said Monday.
 “You can expect he’ll speak to that and his commitment to continuing to address gun violence and gun safety in the country.”

 As a candidate, Biden promised to take sweeping action on gun control and touted his ability to defeat the National Rifle Association.
-Biden has signed a few executive orders to combat gun violence as president, but said he is hamstrung by Republican opposition in Congress.
+Biden has signed a few executive orders to combat gun violence as president, including strengthening regulations on ghost guns, and redirecting federal funding to prevent community violence.
+He also nominated a gun control advocate, David Chipman, to run the Bureau of Alcohol, Tobacco and Firearms and Explosives.
+But Biden says he is hamstrung by Republican opposition in Congress.

 “They’ve offered plenty of thoughts and prayers, members of Congress, but they’ve passed not a single new federal law to reduce gun violence,” Biden said in April.
 “Enough prayers.
 Time for some action.”